+Lake Minnewanka is a wildly popular place – but don’t let that put you off, especially in shoulder season when the number of tourists isn’t anywhere near summer time highs.
 Many people will opt for a boat tour, and many are happy to just enjoy a picnic by the lake.
 And if you’re a hiker, chances are you’ll lose the crowds after the first few kilometres.

 Side hike on the Stewart Canyon Trail

-We hiked the first 1.5 kilometres to a substantial bridge over Stewart Canyon.
+We hiked the first 1.5 km to a substantial bridge over Stewart Canyon.
 This is the point we saw a number of people turn back.
 It’s a pretty view of the Cascade River from the bridge.

-We did both – but if you’re short on time just stick with the Lake Minnewanka Lakeside Trail.
+We did both the Stewart Canyon trail (as a quick out and back) and the Lake Minnewanka hike – but if you’re short on time just stick with the Lake Minnewanka Lakeside trail hike.

-The Stewart Canyon Trail takes you 1.5 kilometres one way along the edge of the river.
+The Stewart Canyon Trail takes you 1.5 km one way along the edge of the river.
 It’s pretty enough and quite lovely especially if you stop at the end of the trail down where it hits the river – but it doesn’t offer the outstanding views that the Lake Minnewanka hike offers.

-The Lake Minnewanka Lakeside hike
+Lake Minnewanka hike description